 The power supply NV 40/3 CLE is suited for 3 channels (e.g. a TRITOR element for 3D positioning).
 This device has a voltage noise of < 0.3mV.
 For a maximum output voltage of 150V this is a dynamic range of < 2·10-6.
 For a piezoelement with a motion of 50µm we yield a mechanical noise of 1nm.

-high voltage actuators: 60nF
+High voltage actuators: 60nF

-multi-layer low voltage actuators: 1800nF
+Multilayer-low voltage actuators: 1800nF

-dU/dt - rise time of the voltage.
+dU/dt - slope of the voltage (in V/s)

-imax – peak current required for sinusoidal operation (in A)
+Imax – peak current required for sinusoidal operation (in A)

-Upp – peak-peak drive voltage (in V)
+Upp – peak-peak driving voltage (in V)

 f – frequency (in Hz)